When is the last day to register to vote in Texas?

 - Voters who move to a new address within the same county or changed your name while remaining in the same county, you can update your information online.

-- Print a voter registration application, fill out, sign, stamp and mail in or turn in to your county election office
+- New voters or voters who move to another county may use the League's VOTE411.org voter registration tool or print a voter registration application, fill out, sign, stamp and mail in or turn in to your county election office

-- or find a voter registration application at your library, government offices, or high school!
+- Voter registration applications are at your library, government offices, or high school!
 Fill it out, sign it, and mail it in!